FilipDem/Domoticz-Husqvarna-Automower-plugin/README.md

   * to one hour when the automower is off (eg during winter)
   * to three hours during night (between 10pm and 5am)

+## Automation ideas
+* You can link possible weather sensors with the Husqvarna mower.
+Eg. if it is start raining, the Husqvarna mower can be stopped mowing and return return to its charging station.
+* The device 'State' can be used to check if there has been an error occured; in case of error a notification could be sent.

 Success!

 **Don't forget a small gift by using the donation button...**